Chris Osgood: Initial Detroit success

-Islander years
+Islanders years

 In the summer of 2001, the Red Wings acquired goaltender Dominik Hašek, a six-time Vezina Trophy winner, from the Buffalo Sabres.
-After numerous attempts to trade Osgood, the Red Wings left him unprotected in the waiver draft, and he was acquired by the Islanders on September 28, 2001.
-Initially, Osgood wore the red pads that he'd worn the previous year with the Red Wings before eventually changing his equipment to the blue of the Islanders.
+After numerous attempts to trade Osgood, the Red Wings left him unprotected in the waiver draft, and the Islanders claimed him on September 28, 2001.
+Initially, Osgood wore the red pads he'd worn the previous year with the Red Wings before eventually changing his equipment to the blue of the Islanders.

-Osgood split playing time with Garth Snow for the 2001–2002 season and helped the Islanders to a playoff berth where they lost a seven-game series to the Toronto Maple Leafs.
-Osgood split time with both Snow and Rick DiPietro for the 2002–2003 season before being traded to the St. Louis Blues on March 11, 2003, along with a third round pick in the 2003 NHL draft (which would be Konstantin Barulin) for Justin Papineau and a second round pick in the 2003 draft (Jeremy Colliton).
+Osgood split playing time with Garth Snow for the 2001–2002 season and helped the Islanders to a playoff berth, where they lost a seven-game series to the Toronto Maple Leafs.
+Osgood split time with both Snow and Rick DiPietro for the 2002–2003 season before being traded to the St. Louis Blues on March 11, 2003, along with a third-round pick in the 2003 NHL draft (which would be Konstantin Barulin) for Justin Papineau and a second-round pick in the 2003 draft (Jeremy Colliton).

 Stint in St. Louis

 For the remainder of the 2002–2003 season and the entire 2003–2004 season, Osgood remained the primary goaltender for the St. Louis Blues.
 Although Osgood posted winning records for both seasons, the Blues did not advance past the playoff quarterfinals, losing to the Vancouver Canucks and San Jose Sharks, respectively.
-Osgood's contract was not renewed by St. Louis before the expiration of the Collective bargaining Agreement, and he became a free agent.
+St. Louis did not renew Osgood's contract before the expiration of the collective bargaining agreement, and he became a free agent.